zachEastin/mcp_bpy/.github/instructions/mcp_agent_instructions.instructions.md

 This document contains critical information about working with this codebase.
 Follow these guidelines precisely.

+when running a command in the terminal assume its Powershell and format the command accordingly.

 ## Core Development Rules

 1. Package Management